Nobody won that record Texas Lottery jackpot again

-AUSTIN, Texas (KTRK) -- Another Saturday night, and still, there was no winner in the Lotto Texas drawing for a record jackpot.
+AUSTIN, Texas (KTRK) -- Another Wednesday night drawing, and still, there was no winner in the Lotto Texas drawing for a record jackpot.

 Nobody picked all six numbers drawn, so now the largest jackpot in more than a decade is even bigger, according to Lotto Texas.

-Despite the big rollover to an estimated $41.25 million, 27 people hit five of six numbers last week and won more than $2,000 each.
+Despite the big rollover to an estimated $42.75 million for the drawing to be held Saturday, Sept.
+19, 35 people hit five of six numbers Wednesday and won more than $1,500 each.

 If you still have your ticket, don't throw it away.
 There are several prizes that still need to be claimed.

-The lucky winner could take home about $30 million after taxes.
+For Saturday's drawing, the lucky winner could take home about $36.2 million after taxes.
 You could easily live off the interest if you put it all in a bank, or you could live on a cruise ship, paying about $650 a day, for about 127 years.

 The odds of picking all 6 numbers is 1 in 25,827,165.